marshall7m/terraform-aws-infrastructure-live-ci/README.md

     - Doesn't give a good high-level overview of entire process
     - May be confusing to follow through

-## AWS SQS vs. DynamoDB vs. SimpleDB
+## AWS SQS vs. DynamoDB vs. SimpleDB for PR Queue

 ### AWS SQS
 Pros: